joar7160-byte/threat-hunting-Import-Export-Compromise/README.md

 Answer: wupdate.ps1

 🚩 19.
-Secondary Target
-What IP address was targeted for lateral movement?
+Secondary Target: What IP address was targeted for lateral movement?

 `````kql
 DeviceProcessEvents